ngthianhphuong/deep-learning-nanodegree/README.md

 * Analyzing predictions and thinking about how well the model makes predictions and where and why it fails.

 ### Convolutional Neural Networks
-This part uses PyTorch in various mini-projects of image classification tasks.
+This part uses PyTorch in 8 mini-projects and 1 final project of image classification.
 #### 1. [Multi-Layer Perceptron, MNIST](https://github.com/ngthianhphuong/deep-learning-nanodegree/tree/master/convolutional-neural-networks/mnist-mlp-exercise)
 This notebook trains an MLP to classify images from the [MNIST](http://yann.lecun.com/exdb/mnist/) hand-written digit database.
 The process is broken down into the following steps:
 - Load and visualize the data.